Tenza/Linker/README.md

   - Administrator page for edition of image links.
   - Administrator page for edition of video links.
   - Visits are not being counted.
-- You can login the following test account:
+- You can login with the following test account:
   - Username: 1
   - Password: 1